pasiweber/SHiP-framework/README.md

 ## Installation
 ### Stable Version
-The current stable version can be installed by the following command:
+The current stable version can be installed by the following command:<br/>
 `pip install SHiP-framework` (coming soon)

 Note that a gcc compiler is required for installation.